 Are you in the latter group?
 You don’t have to be.
 With the right approach, you can work efficiently, productively, and relatively stress-free.

-Here are seven tips for effectively managing your time:
+Here are eight tips for effectively managing your time:

 1. Know your goals.